 On August 12, 2010, the Company acquired (through its Austrian subsidiary), a minority ownership position in Blade Dynamics Ltd. ("Blade Dynamics"), a designer and manufacturer of advanced wind turbine blades based on proprietary materials and structural technologies, for \$8.0 million in cash.
-As of March 31, 2012, the Company holds a 25% ownership interest in Blade Dynamics.
+As of March 31, 2013, the Company holds a 19% ownership interest in Blade Dynamics.

-The Company has determined that Blade Dynamics is a variable interest entity ("VIE") and that the Company is not the primary beneficiary of the VIE.
-Therefore, the Company has not consolidated Blade Dynamics as of March 31, 2012.
-The investment is carried at the acquisition cost, plus the Company's equity in undistributed earnings or losses.
-The Company's maximum exposure to loss is limited to the Company's recorded investment in this VIE.
-The Company's investment in Blade Dynamics is included in other assets on the consolidated balance sheet and the equity in undistributed losses of Blade Dynamics is included in other income, net, on the consolidated statements of operations.
+The investment is carried at the acquisition cost, plus the Company's equity in undistributed earnings or losses, through December 1, 2012 the date which the company no longer reports undistributed earnings or losses.
+The Company's investment in Blade Dynamics is included in other assets on the unaudited condensed consolidated balance sheet and the equity in undistributed losses of Blade Dynamics is included in other income, net, on the unaudited condensed consolidated statements of operations.